Nicola Askham, Mark Humphries, Pete Youngs, Mark McQueen

 Brexit is happening, GDPR is rolling on, and the world is a cold and forbidding place.This webinar from internationally recognised Information Curmudgeon Daragh O Brien sets out some stark facts for organsiations about the journey to GDPR, particularly if you are UK based or deal with UK partners or subsidiaries.

 Ethics is the new black in Information Management these days, or so it seems.
 From the European Data Protection Supervisor publishing an Opinion on Big Data Ethics, to countless articles about the call from data scientists for clarity on ethics, there is a growing consensus that "something must be done".
 The challenge arises in moving from abstract discussion to practical application.
 In this webinar, Katherine O'Keefe builds on themes from her presentations at EDBI and EDW to explain how Ethical Enterprise Information Management (E2IM) is the "coming wave" that we all need to learn how to ride.

 Premier Organisation for Data Professionals Worldwide

-Welcome to DAMA International's channel, the Data Management Association providing professional certification (https://www.dama.org/content/certification) & Data Management Body of Knowledge (https://www.dama.org/content/body-knowledge) to members around the world.
+Welcome to the DAMA channel, the Data Management Association providing professional certification (https://www.dama.org/content/certification) & Data Management Body of Knowledge (https://www.dama.org/content/body-knowledge) to members around the world.
 Our presenters cover topics across the spectrum of Big Data, keeping current on the growing industry.
 Make sure you check out some of the benefits of membership (https://www.dama.org/content/about-us).